PeerHerholz/Clean_Repro_Code_Neuromatch/workshop/overview.md

 ### The details

-Below you will find important details regarding the winter school, summarized in a compact form.
-Please consult and familiarize yourself with the information presented there prior to and/or within the first few days of the winter school.
+Below you will find important details regarding the workshop, summarized in a compact form.
+Please consult and familiarize yourself with the information presented there prior to and/or within the first few days of the workshop.

 #### When and where